Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 If you're not using custom domains or sub-domains, then the `ShopifyAnalytics` component uses the `storeDomain` value in the Hydrogen configuration file as the default cookie domain or leaves it blank when the specified cookie domain doesn't match `window.location.hostname`.

-### Hydrogen analytics connect with checkout analytics
+### Connecting Hydrogen analytics with Shopify checkout

 There is a strict requirement for the analytic cookies to be set at the 1st party domain.
 This means that when a buyer navigates from your Hydrogen storefront to